davidosomething/16.davidosomething.com/md/_posts/rebuilding-for-2016.md

 JS-wise I am using es2015, but not really using any of its cool features except arrow functions and dynamic templating.
-Metalsmith uses generators, so it requires the node harmony flag or babel; I opted to use node v4.2 and babel.
+Metalsmith uses generators, so it requires either node version 4.2+ or 0.12 with the harmony flag on; I opted to use node v4.2.

 ## Migrating from WordPress